johnnieeliasson/Uppgift-3/2-html-full-page/README.md

   - head
   - body
 - [ ] Place all necessary meta-tags inside the head, inkluding webbpage-name, description, etc
+  - a header
+  - a heading inside the header-element, with the text "Products"
-- [ ] Create a menu, with all the four pages working (index, products, about, contact)
+- [ ] Create a menu, with all the four pages working (index.html, products.html, about.html, contact.html and optional (see below for optional task): drawing.html)
 - [ ] Insert three pictures with productsr, choose photos from <https://www.pexels.com>.
 Each picture needs to be follow by information about the products name and price.
 - [ ] Add a footer with suitable texts